OMT: Osteopathic Manual Therapy

 • Structure dictates function, and function dictates structure.

-Osteopathy was founded by Andrew Taylor Still in 1874, with further contributions from practitioners like Littlejohn, Stoddard, Barral, and Guy Voyer.
-Our owner, Ekemba Sooh, studied with Barral and Voyer for 16 years.
+Osteopathy was founded by Andrew Taylor Still way back in 1874, and has evolved thanks to brilliant minds like Littlejohn, Stoddard, Barral, and Guy Voyer.
+Our founder, Ekemba Sooh, spent 15 years learning directly from Guy Voyer—so rest assured, you’re in good hands!

 Why pair OMT with a holistic exercise and fitness program?